Jacob-Ji-1453/New-York-Taxi-Analysis/README.md

 1. Do pairwise correlation before selecting attributes, avoiding effect of correlations
 2. Apply grid search or randomized search to find out best hyperparameter sets, boosting accuracy.
 3. Though modeling is time-consuming with all attributes, feature selection (i.e. select k best) could also be applied to boost time effectiveness.
-4. Two raw models both failed to predict FP in confusion matrices, which is still a unknown answer.
+4. Two raw models both failed to predict TP in confusion matrices, which is still a unknown answer.